sergeypolkovnikov/scheduler/README.md

 ```

 Method `run` blocks the current thread.
 It returns if no tasks were assigned or `stop_src.request_stop()` is called.
-If `run` method shouldn't block the current thread.
-It can be wrapped in `jthread`
+If `run` method shouldn't block the current thread, it can be wrapped in `jthread`

 ```
 auto thread = std::jthread([&](std::stop_token st) {